FUenal/datsci/README.md

 See the book or data descriptions for more details.
 This is a list of available datasets within the package.
 Raw CSV files are available from the book's website.

 * **HistData**: Galton’s data on the heights of parents and their children from his historic research on heredity.
 For details execute `?HistData`.
 * **murders**: Data that contains demographic infos across US States.
-For details execute `?murdes`.
+For details execute `?murders`.

-### Chapter code
+### Acknowledgement

-Although I recommend working through the interactive solutions, each book Chapter has online code and a downloadable R Markdown file available from [dsbook](https://github.com/datasciencelabs).
+I am extremely grateful to [Prof Rafael Irizarry](http://rafalab.github.io/pages/about.html) for his support and encouragement to create this interactive tutorial which is based on his freely available textbook [Introduction to Data Science](https://rafalab.github.io/dsbook/).
+The textbook has been developed as the basis for the associated edX Course Series *HarvardX Professional Certificate in Data Science* and this tutorial follows the structure of this online course.
+I'm further very grateful to [Andy Field](https://profiles.sussex.ac.uk/p9846-andy-field) for his generous permission to use his `discovr` package as a basis for the development of this tutorial.
+Thanks to his amazing `discovr` package I also indirectly benefited from the work of [Allison Horst](https://www.allisonhorst.com/) and her very informative blog post on [styling learnr tutorials with CSS](https://education.rstudio.com/blog/2020/05/learnr-for-remote/) as well as her CSS template file which I adapted here.

 ***
 > **NOTES**: This interactive tutorial contains materials from the textbook [Introduction to Data Science](https://rafalab.github.io/dsbook/) by [Prof Rafael Irizarry](http://rafalab.github.io/) and follows the structure of the associated edX course *HarvardX Professional Certificate in Data Science*.
 The textbook is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The content of this package will be slightly modified and thus deviate from the original textbook materials (datasets and excersises).